hgerami/DataAnalytics/README.md

   R, JavaScript/d3, Linear Algebra and Statistics to do well for the whole program.
 I managed to complete the whole program, 10 courses & one practicum, in two years.  </p>

-  <p> Here I elaborate in couple of Data Sciense projects that I contributed to, a few from the university program, and the rest from work, and my personal intrests:</p>
+  <p> Here I elaborate in couple of Data Sciense projects that I contributed to, a few from the university program, and the rest from work or my personal intrests.</p>